lemlac/mulem/docs/reference.md

 ### Definition Blocks

 Some keywords after `::` start a **definition block.** They can only be used in `::` definitions.
-These are special blocks used for abstract data such as types and static variables.
+These are special blocks used for abstract data like types and static variables.

 #### Structures (`struct`)